 Course Description: This is an introductory graduate course in developmental biology.
-The course will have two 90 minute sessions per week for 10 weeks.
-The format will be a mix of lectures and discussions that cover fundamental concepts in developmental biology.
-Faculty will give lectures and students will participate in group projects and give a journal club style presentation of an assigned research paper.
-Grades will be based on effectiveness of the presentation, performance on short quizzes and participation in class discussions.
+The course will have two 90-minute sessions per week for 10 weeks.
+A team of faculty with a broad range of expertise will give lectures that introduce key concepts in developmental biology.
+In addition, faculty will moderate discussions of primary literature.
+Each student will give one Journal Club-style presentation of an assigned research article.
+Grades will be based on effectiveness of the presentation, performance on short guizzes, and participation in class discussions.